 For students majoring in such fields as business and engineering, the minor in geoscience will provide them with the tools to make better decisions about products or projects related to natural hazards and their impact, cost and availability of natural resources, energy policy, space exploration, land use, and environmental justice.

-The PhD in Environmental Science is a multidisciplinary program that collaborates with other departments at the University, allowing for research in a number of disciplines including ecology, biodiversity, conservation, environmental assessment, paleoecology-geology and environmental policy.
+The doctoral (PhD) degree program in Ecology, Evolution and Earth Systems (EEES) at Drexel University is a multidisciplinary program that emphasizes collaboration with other departments at the University, allowing for research in many disciplines, including ecology, evolution and sytematics, biodiversity, conservation, earth and environmental science.
 Students work closely with one or more faculty members to master their chosen area of environmental research.